 Immediately I was aware of how balanced and pleasing the proportions of each room were.
 Only after thinking about this for a bit did I realize that as the width and depth of the rooms become larger, the ceilings proportionally became higher.
 Many houses have an igloo effect, with a small room that opens to a caverness space, or a great room that is the central feature of the home.
 However, in this modern home every room is equally pleasing.
 Each room embraces many of the same characteristics, but each is of a slightly different volume.
 Beautiful distant views become more intimate views as one is drawn through the home towards the outdoor terrace and pool at the edge of pond that traverses the neighborhood.
 In one direction in the distance a one-story Texas modern home is submerged into the landscape.
 In the other direction across the water an arched opening in the bridge, connecting the rest of the small neighborhood, comes into view.

-Windows and white walls create a modern continuity through the home.
+Windows and white walls create a modern continuity through the home all thanks to professionals that work with great quality material and made the window replacement cost very affordable.
 A concrete floor at the entrance helps make the transition from the dense approach to the home.

 Once inside one is embraced by sunlight and the warmth of the hardwood floors throughout the rest of the home.
 While some walls are composed of windows and glazed openings other walls may have a single window perfectly framing an ornamental tree.
 Every view, whether expansive or specific, is very purposeful and lets light in from every direction.
 Another remarkable space is at the top of the stairs, unlike other spaces that occasionally I see at the top of stairs that look like they have been designated as a play area or an office, but come across as a leftover space looking for a purpose.
 Every space in this home is inviting and very much used.
 While the space at the top of the stairs could be considered two open rooms, it functions as a primary family area.
 It is also located close enough to the front door that it is convenient for good friends to join the family in this delightful space that also has splendid views of the surrounding landscape.